LittleHeronCodes/LittleHeronCodes.github.io/_posts/2019-10-24-complexheatmap-cheats.md

 *Cons:*

 * Difficult to master.
 * Saving figures with right dimension is a pain.
-That is not to say that saving was easy with every other packages, but saving with ComplexHeatmap is a special kind of pain for those who don't have a solid grasp on grobs and graphics.
+That is not to say that saving was easy with every other packages, but saving with ComplexHeatmap is a special kind of pain for those who don't have a solid grasp on grobs and graphics (Me).

-The author is kind enough to provide full reference manual [here](https://jokergoo.github.io/ComplexHeatmap-reference/book/index.html), and also gives detailed answers to questions in the form of github issue, so I can't complain really.
+The developer is kind enough to provide full reference manual [here](https://jokergoo.github.io/ComplexHeatmap-reference/book/index.html), and also gives detailed answers to questions in the form of github issue, so I can't complain really.

 ---